Eight Forest Lane

 Instructions

-• In a large pot on medium/high heat, add a small amount of olive oil and saute chopped carrots and onions for 5-10 minutes until soft.
+• In a large pot on medium/high heat, add a small amount of olive oil and sauté chopped carrots and onions for 5 minutes until soft.
 Add in the garlic and cook for a further 2-3 minutes until fragrant.

 • Add in the tomato paste and stir through, cooking for another minute or two or until the paste starts to get a bit brown in colour.

-• Add the stock, herbs and canned tomatoes and to the pot.
-Bring to the boil and turn the temperature down to a simmer for around 30 minutes or until a deep red colour and the flavour has deepend.
+• Add the stock, thyme and canned tomatoes and to the pot.
+Bring to the boil and turn the temperature down to a simmer for around 30 minutes or until the soup has slightly reduced and darkened in colour.

 Notes